AAPL – Apple Inc.

 After the company went public, Jobs became chairman of Apple in March 1981.
 Wozniak, who suffered injuries following a plane accident in February 1981, chose to leave Apple in 1983 amid a declining interest in participating in management of the company.
 And that same year, Jobs hired John Sculley, from PepsiCo, to become the company’s CEO.

 With the development of the Macintosh system, Apple developed its own operating system called Mac OS, which was released in January 1984.

 At this time, Jobs chose to head up a new division in the company that produced the Macintosh computer, which unlike Apple’s previous models had a fully integrated user interface.
-The model helped popularize Apple products with design and artistic communities.
-Further, agreements made by Jobs with publishing software producers Adobe systems helped popularize Apple equipment for use in a budding “desktop publishing” industry.12)Retrieved 30 March 2016 http://www.designtalkboard.com/design-articles/desktoppublishing.php
+The model helped popularise Apple products with design and artistic communities.
+Further, agreements made by Jobs with publishing software producers Adobe systems helped popularise Apple equipment for use in a budding “desktop publishing” industry.12)Retrieved 30 March 2016 http://www.designtalkboard.com/design-articles/desktoppublishing.php

 Headwinds, Competition And Management Changes